tonyfischetti/assertr/README.md

 - `in_set` - that returns a predicate function that checks if an element is a member of the set supplied.

-and predicate generators designed to be used with the `insist` function:
+and predicate generators designed to be used with the `insist` and `insist_rows`
+functions:

 - `within_n_sds` - used to dynamically create bounds to check vector elements with based on standard z-scores
 - `within_n_mads` - better method for dynamically creating bounds to check vector elements with based on 'robust' z-scores (using median absolute deviation)

+and the following row reduction functions designed to be used with `assert_rows` and `insist_rows`:

+- `num_row_NAs` - counts number of missing values in each row
+- `maha_dist` - computes the mahalanobis distance of each row (for outlier detection)

 ### More info